-- Students will be required to complete 16 hours in the ER at CHI St. Vincent Morrilton, 14 ambulance rides at Med-Tech EMS, and one Saturday class on Extrication. - Students will be required to have a uniform (information provided during first class). - Course completion does not automatically guarantee the right to test for certification. - Clinical practice is an integral and required part of the EMT course.
+- Students will complete 16 hours in the ER at CHI St. Vincent Morrilton, 14 ambulance rides at Med-Tech EMS, and one Saturday class on Extrication. - Course completion does not automatically guarantee the right to test for certification. - Clinical practice is an integral and required part of the EMT course.
 The EMT course and/or clinical facilities require certain criteria for entry into clinical areas possibly including but not limited to the COVID vaccination series.

-- Must be 18 years of age or older by the end of the semester - Current American Heart Association Healthcare Provider CPR certification that must not expire before class ends. - Malpractice insurance - Tuberculosis assessment and clearance - Shot record including flu shot (turned in during the first night of class) - Arkansas Criminal Record background check and federal background check if the student hasn't been a resident of the state of Arkansas for the last consecutive five years (done during the first night of class) - Ability to lift to a height of 33 inches - Ability to carry 125 pounds - Completion of all remedial courses prior to EMT 1008 if placement scores indicate it is required
+- Must be 18 years of age or older by the end of the semester - Current American Heart Association Healthcare Provider CPR certification that must not expire before class ends. - Malpractice insurance - Tuberculosis assessment and clearance - Shot record including flu shot (turned in during the first night of class) - Arkansas Criminal Record background check and federal background check if the student hasn't been a resident of the state of Arkansas for the last consecutive five years (done during the first night of class) - Ability to lift to a height of 33 inches - Ability to carry 125 pounds - Completion of all remedial courses prior to EMSC 10008 if placement scores indicate it is required - Provide own uniform, safety glasses, and stethoscope (information provided during first class).

 Identifies Arkansas Course Transfer System (ACTS) course.
-Equivalency numbers are listed under the Course Descriptions on page 119.
+Equivalency numbers are listed under the Course Descriptions on page 148.

-1008 Emergency Medical Technology-Basic......8 credit hours
+EMSC 10008 Emergency Medical Technology-Basic.....8 cr. sem.
+1 CC sem.
+1